google/crosvm/CONTRIBUTING.md

 ```
 devices: vhost: user: vmm: Add Connection type

-This abstracts away the cross-platform differences: cfg(unix) uses a
+This abstracts away the cross-platform differences:
+cfg(any(target_os = "android", target_os = "linux")) uses a Unix
-Unix domain stream socket to connect to the vhost-user backend, and
+domain domain stream socket to connect to the vhost-user backend, and
 cfg(windows) uses a Tube.

 BUG=b:249361790